Bradbury and Dent 1821-1829

 During this same period Bradbury and Dent moved again, this time to Oxford Arms Passage, which was just to the west of Warwick Lane by St Paul's Cathedral.
 Oxford Arms Passage led to the Oxford Arms Inn, a 17th century galleried coaching inn which was sadly demolished in 1878 after falling into ruin.
 It had been established before the Great Fire of London of September 1666, being referred to in an advertisement in 1672: "These are to give notice that Edward Bartlett, Oxford Carrier, hath removed his inn in London from the Swan at Holborn-bridge, to the Oxford Arms, in Warwick Lane, where he did inn before the Fire; his coaches and wagons going forth on their usual days, Mondays, Wednesdays and Fridays.
 He hath also a hearse, with all things convenient, to carry a corpse to any part of England."
 William Bradbury and William Dent would no doubt have drunk at the Oxford Arms Inn; to the left hand side of this article is a photograph kindly sent to me by a descendant of William Bradbury, showing a tankard from the inn that has been passed down through the family.
 Underneath it is heavily inscribed with the words 'Oxford Arms' and 'Warwick Lane', and the outside is engraved with the initials of Bradbury's grandson William Laurence Bradbury.

 Bradbury and Dent's business relationship reached a natural conclusion towards the end of 1829.
 In June 1825 the two men had become brothers-in-law when William Dent had married William Bradbury's sister Mary at St. Bride's Church on Fleet Street, London, and so the two men were to retain a familial connection for the rest of their lives.
-However their business partnership was dissolved by mutual consent on 31 December 1829, formalized on 15 May 1830.
-William Dent remained as a printer until his death from heart disease in 1858 at the age of 65.
+However their business partnership was dissolved by mutual consent on 31 December 1829, formalised on 15 May 1830.
+William Dent remained as a printer until his death from heart disease in 1858 at the age of sixty-five.
 William Bradbury formed a new partnership early in 1830 with a young man by the name of Frederick Mullett Evans.

 - ^ see Lincoln St Mary Magdalene Parish Records - Marriages & Banns (1811-1812).
 John Bradbury was a witness to the marriage of William Dobson and Ann Waits 22 July 1811